TheJelmega/prog-lang/design/README.md

 - All associated functions must either be dispatchable from a trait object or be explicilty non-dispatchable.
     - Dispatchable functions must adhere to:
         - Not have any generic parameters.
-        - Method is only allowed to use the `Self` within the receiver.
+        - Method is only allowed to use the `Self` type within the receiver.
-        - The receiver needs to allow for dynamic disapatch, e.g. `&self` or `&mut Self`, and types implementing `DispatchFromDyn`.
+        - The receiver needs to allow for dynamic dispatch, e.g. `&self` or `&mut Self`, and types implementing `DispatchFromDyn`.
-        - Parameters and return type must not be an inferable type, meaning they may not be an impl trait type.
+        - Parameters and return types must not be an inferable type, meaning they may not be an impl trait type.
         - May not have a sized bound on the receiver (`Self is Sized` implies this).
     - Explicit non-dispatchable functions require:
         - Have a sized bound on the receiver (`Self is Sized` implies this).